Reimagining Europe’s Classic Grand Tour

 Vast amounts of luggage would be taken on tour and sumptuous souvenirs brought home as status symbols, from paintings to statues, busts and scientific instruments.
 Museums were few and far between in those days – the Uffizi was founded in 1765, but the Louvre didn’t open until 1793 – so young aristocrats would visit private art collections by appointment.
 Joseph Smith, the British Consul in Venice, was a patron of Canaletto and owned a huge collection of the artist’s work; you can still see his former home, Palazzo Smith Mangilli Valmarana, overlooking the Grand Canal, opposite the Rialto Market.
 Smith’s whole collection was bought by the young King George III in 1762, himself on a Grand Tour at the time.
 These early souvenir hunters are one of the reasons so many Canalettos have made it to Britain, displayed in London’s National Gallery and Queen Elizabeth II’s own collection.

 Architectural styles would be borrowed, too.
 Architecture had become known as a nobleman’s profession, hence the number of Palladian villas in Britain, inspired by the work of Andrea Palladio, chief architect to the Venetian Republic during the Renaissance.
-The Venetian churches of San Giorgio Maggiore and Il Redentore, both of which you will see when Silver Shadow is in Venice, are two of his great legacies.
+The Venetian churches of San Giorgio Maggiore and Il Redentore, both of which you will see when in Venice, are two of his great legacies.
 His style is reflected in many buildings in the U.S, too, not least the White House.

 What’s also interesting about the Grand Tour then and travel today is that human behavior when traveling has, in effect, changed little.
 While today’s travelers take selfies, Grand Tourists were no less vain, commissioning artists of the day to paint their portraits in exotic locations.
 Celebrated Italian artist Pompeo Batoni (1708-1787) developed a lucrative niche, painting more than 175 portraits of wealthy young Britons traveling through Rome, usually posing among antiquities or ruins.
 Many of Batoni’s portraits can be seen in world-famous museums today, from the Louvre to the Uffizi.